sf-wdi-19-20/modules/w5_d2_2_ruby_methods/README.md

   * Hint: only check possible divisors up to the square root of the original number

-1. Write a method to `reverse` a string *in-place* (without creating a new string).
+1. Write a method to `reverse` a string *in-place* (without recreating the string).
+You can only use a little extra space - think one extra character's worth.
 Do not use iterators; use only a while loop and indices.

 1. If you used recursion for `factorial`, rewrite it without recursion.
 If you wrote `factorial` in an interative style, rewrite it *with* recursion.